Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 We look forward to welcoming you on a walk soon!

-Thursday 25 April – Circular walk from Barming passing through Oakham Woods and the East Malling Horticultural Research Station.
-Return through fields and ancient woodland with some fine views of the Kent countryside.
-Mainly flat but there may be some mud.
-Moderate difficulty.
+Thursday 22 January – Barming to East Malling Circular Walk through Oakham Woods and past the East Malling Horticultural Research Station.
+The return from East Malling is through open fields and ancient woodland, with fine views.
+Mainly flat; moderate difficulty.
 (6 miles)

 Walks usually start mid-morning.
 There’s a short break half-way through the walk (bring refreshments) and we usually finish near a pub.
 For start times and walk leader contacts, see the Upcoming Walks link at The Tonbridge & Malling Ramblers website opens in a new window, view our Facebook page or email info@tonbridgeandmallingramblers.org.uk.